solana-foundation/developer-content/content/courses/onchain-development/intro-to-onchain.md

   - Describe the structure and operation of onchain programs
   - Build a basic program
 description:
-  "How onchain programs (often called 'smart contracts') work on Solana".
+  "How onchain programs (often called 'smart contracts') work on Solana."
 ---

 ## Summary